FatherHale/FatherHale-halees-architecture/README.md

 In HaleES, authority must come from governance signals such as:

-- verified identity,
+- verified identity
-- applicable policy,
+- applicable policy
-- risk classification,
+- risk classification
-- approval requirements,
+- approval requirements
-- and audited execution context.
+- and audited execution context

-This distinction matters because many AI failures are not failures of generation—they are failures of authorization.
+This distinction matters because many AI failures are not failures of generation.
+They are failures of authorization.
 A system can produce plausible output and still violate process, policy, or operational safety.
 HaleES addresses that failure mode by separating what a component **knows** from what it is **allowed** to do.

 ## Sensei as Orchestration/Control Plane